 The Curriculum Vitae is an important tool and the first step when you start to search for a job

 You have to be honest writing both your strengths and weaknesses, as both recruiters and prospective employers will really appreciate that!
 You do not have to be endowed with all experience and skills written in the job description, or you do not have to own those requirements at the highest levels.
-Employers may prefer junior candidates who would then grow within their organizations, and would not hesitate to train them through the working methods as potentially they can become part of the “family”.
+Employers may prefer junior candidates who would then grow within their organisations, and would not hesitate to train them through the working methods as potentially they can become part of the “family”.

 The Curriculum Vitae is really your business card.
 It has to bring out your professional skills set and personal profile that will make the first impact with recruiters and employers.
 A good resume has more possibilities to impress them and to secure an interview!